 Note the paucity of mainstream outlets which covered this anti-free speech debacle at Yale.
 As far as I can tell, CNN did not, nor did USA Today, The New York Times or The Washington Post.
 Yet so many mainstream journalists and commentators covered the farce at Mizzou, for example, usually giving the protesters laudatory coverage, including the praise showered on car hit-hoaxer and privileged rich kid Jonathan Butler.

 The issue with media bias is arguably much more about the refusal to cover certain stories, rather than the admittedly very extensive partisanship found in pieces actually written.
 Twitter has already committed itself to making its platform “safe,” exemplified in the utter obsequiousness of founder Jack Dorsey when he met the “leaders” of the Black Lives Matter scam and stuck his proverbial middle finger at anyone who criticizes it.

 This is despite Dorsey claiming that Twitter “stands for freedom of expression.”
-Expect in the coming year or so that Twitter, Facebook, Youtube, and Reddit will all double down in restricting a wide range of views and clusters deemed “unacceptable,” using more or less the same definition as the petition signers at Yale.
+Expect in the coming year or so that Twitter, Facebook, Youtube, and Reddit will all double down in restricting a wide range of views and ideological clusters deemed “unacceptable,” using more or less the same reasoning as the petition signers at Yale.

 The next few decades might be very, very bad

 Here at ROK we see some very positive signs within populations in the US, Europe and elsewhere.
 Signs of fighting back, throwing up the standard media narrative, and taking to the streets to show disgust at political elites.
 Nevertheless, the fascistic efforts of vested interests are by no means slowing down.